Harold Davis (photographer): Later photography career

 In 2004 Davis’ interest in photography was renewed when he found that he could combine his love of painting with his love of photography by starting with digital captures and using digital painting techniques to enhance his imagery.
 He has pioneered an HDR workflow from capture to print involving hand processing that leads to imagery that looks natural in addition to portraying the extraordinary detail possible with an extended tonal range.

 Davis was honored as a Moab Paper Printmaking Master for his meticulously crafted handmade prints.
-Harold is represented by the Weston Gallery in Carmel, California.
+Davis is represented by the Weston Gallery in Carmel, California.
 His images are widely collected and commissioned, and his popular workshops are often sold out.
-In 2022, several of Davis’s images were selected by the United States Post Office for use as postage stamps.
+In 2022, several of Davis's images were selected by the United States Post Office for use as postage stamps.
 He is the 2022 Photographic Society of America Progress Award winner "For the development of a high key digital HDR workflow and set of techniques involving specific kinds of back lighting that make it possible to create luminous translucent imagery."